gageracer/edithor/example/uiresult.md

 **Segment 25:** (380 characters)

 His phone number was disconnected.
 A task appeared on everyone's app: "TaskerX has been handled.
 Continue working or join him.
-Your choice."
+Your choice.".
 Panic spread through the forum.
 What did "handled" mean?
 Was TaskerX dead?
 Arrested?
 Intimidated into silence?
 No one knew.
 Half the forum members deleted their accounts immediately.
 The other half, including me, were paralyzed with fear.

 **Segment 26:** (489 characters)

 We'd been planning to fight an enemy we couldn't see, and they'd just demonstrated they could see us perfectly.
 They knew about our organization.
 They knew about TaskerX.
 They probably knew about me.
 That night, I got a task: "We know you've been conspiring.
 Complete this task to demonstrate loyalty.
-Decline and face consequences."
+Decline and face consequences.".
 The task was simple but pointed: "Go to your parents' house.
 Take a photo of the front door.
 Send it to us.
 Do not tell them why."
 A threat.
 Unmistakable.

 **Segment 27:** (479 characters)